Settings for connections, theming, and logging.

 .path

-: Path to a local.parquet
+: Path to a local .parquet

 file (absolute or relative).columns

 : (optional) List of column names to load as a subset.
-Useful for large files with many columns.
+Useful for large files with many columns.The [logging]

 section allows you to control the verbosity and format of logs generated by the app.